 Cascade Locks: Heart of the Gorge

-A journey up the Columbia River Gorge is always a treat for me.
+A journey up the Columbia River Gorge is always a treat.
 It’s the chance to reconnect with special scenery and places and activities in one of the most beautiful places on the planet.

 There are so many faces to the Columbia River Gorge: it’s a place where light and shadow dance across ancient basalt cliffs that rise hundreds of feet above a river that takes the breath away for its size and power.
 It is a place where you can discover vivid scenery that fills the senses as you trek across hiking trails that lead you into new territory.
 Perhaps your journey allows you to go face to face with the most amazing collection of thundering waterfalls in Oregon.